 - The primary method of transmission continues to be DROPLET.
 Droplets are too large to be airborne for long periods of time.
 They quickly settle onto surfaces at distances of < 2 meters from the source, which is the rationale for physical/social distancing recommendations. - Screening in the community is done in designated COVID-19 Screening Centres.
 Screening criteria may change, based on the evolving situation in NS.
 For current guidance, see https://when-to-call-about-covid19.novascotia.ca/en. - People who have screened positive for COVID-19 are followed by public health with daily phone calls.
 A person is considered recovered 10 days after the onset of symptoms, provided only mild symptoms persist.
 Public health will determine the date of onset and the date the person is determined to be recovered.
 There may be a residual cough that persists longer, and the patient is not considered infectious.
-NEW Clarification: For patients in the community who have tested positive for COVID-19, follow up swabs to determine 'negative' results are not necessary.
+Clarification: For patients in the community who have tested positive for COVID-19, follow up swabs to determine 'negative' results are not necessary.
 Swabs are based on a PCR, which will remain positive when live virus is no longer present.
 Thus follow up swabs would not indicate ongoing transmission risk in the absence of symptoms.
 Note: For patients who are admitted for COVID-19 the advice about repeat swabs may be different. - People who are known or suspected of having COVID-19, and those who are being investigated, will be given a surgical/procedural mask (droplet precautions) to wear in public areas of a health care facility.
-Note: A mask for droplet precautions will also be provided for anyone with respiratory symptoms. - No visitors, support persons/companions are allowed during medical appointments in hospital.
-Exception: one parent/quardian allowed for children, including newborns. - Those who are positive for COVID-19 or suspected to be positive, and persons under investigation (i.e. PUI), will have health care appointments by telephone or other technology.
+Note: A mask for droplet precautions will also be provided for anyone with respiratory symptoms. - NEW A LIMITED number of tests with a rapid turn-around time are available at IWK and NSHA for use in selected cases.
+At this time testing can be done every day of the week during the day but hours may vary by day of the week.
+Contact Infectious Diseases to request testing.
+Note: The allotment of kits may vary from week to week, depending on availability. - For those who are known or suspected to be COVID-19 positive, no visitors, support persons/companions are allowed during medical appointments in hospital.
+Exception: one parent/guardian allowed for children, including newborns. - Those who are positive for COVID-19 or suspected to be positive, and persons under investigation (i.e. PUI), will have health care appointments by telephone or other technology.
 In-person appointments will be delayed until recovery, unless in-person contact is needed to assess the need for changes in management.
-Primary care providers will not offer home visits for those who are COVID-19 positive, or suspected to be positive, but clinic appointments can be arranged if required. - No visitors, support persons/companions are allowed during hospital admissions. - Women who are positive for COVID-19, and those who are suspected to be positive or under investigation, cannot have a support person/companion accompany them in labour.
+Primary care providers will not offer home visits for those who are COVID-19 positive, or suspected to be positive, but clinic appointments can be arranged if required. - For those who are known or suspected to be COVID-19 positive, no visitors, support persons/companions are allowed during hospital admissions. - Women who are positive for COVID-19, and those who are suspected to be positive or under investigation, cannot have a support person/companion accompany them in labour.